 steglitz.osm OSM-file for most of the

 use cases.
-Best is to save steglitz.osm
+It is best to save steglitz.osm

-in the same directory where scenario-convert
+in the same directory where Scenario-Convert

 is located.